JnyJny/springer_downloader/README.md

 Download all books in PDF from the German/All_Disciplines catalog:

-`$ springer -L de -D all download --dest-path german/all/pdfs`
+`$ springer --language de --topic all download --dest-path german/all/pdfs`

 Download all books from all catelogs in epub format: